Competing Against Luck

 The foremost authority on innovation and growth presents a path-breaking book every company needs to transform innovation from a game of chance to one in which they develop products and services customers not only want to buy, but are willing to pay premium prices for.

-Christensen contends that by understanding what causes customers to "hire" a product or service, any business can improve its innovation track record, creating products not only that customers want to hire, but for which they'll pay premium prices to bring them into their lives.
+Christensen contends that by understanding what causes customers to ""hire"" a product or service, any business can improve its innovation track record, creating products that customers not only want to hire, but that they’ll pay premium prices to bring into their lives.
 Jobs theory offers new hope for growth to companies frustrated by their hit and miss efforts.

 Job Theory proposed by him is culmination of at least 2 decades of his relentless work on disruptive innovation.
 The seeds of Job Theory were quite evident in Innovator's Dilemma through his insights on why the milkshakes were hired.
 He had to put in the two decades to propose Job Theory framework and its success with many organisations who sought consultancy at his firm InnoSight.
 Job Theory helps focus on the customers' needs rather than correlation of available data hence the success of disruptive innovations doesn't depend on luck.